 Over time, the pads on your fingers and palms should develop callouses, and you won’t be so prone to flappers.
 But until then, there’s climbing tape.

-Flappers aren’t the only use for climbing tape, though; many climbers also tape up their fingers to strengthen them and support the small tendons and muscles within the fingers.
+Flappers aren’t the only use for climbing tape; many climbers also tape up their fingers to strengthen them and support the small tendons and muscles within the fingers.
 This video shows how it works:

-Though a crash mat isn’t required for most types of climbing, it makes the cut for the most important rock climbing equipment because bouldering is one of the more dominant forms of climbing.
-If you plan on doing any kind of outdoor bouldering, a crash mat is essential.
+Though a crash mat isn’t required for most types of climbing, it makes the cut for the most important rock climbing gear because bouldering is one of the more dominant forms of climbing.
+A crash mat is essential if you plan on outdoor bouldering.